convertify/convertify.github.io/_posts/2012-04-27-tracking-optimizing-review-sites-with-google-website-optimizer-or-any-page-with-multiple-outoing-links.markdown

 **Link 3: **http://site3.com/somepage.html

-We will need to create a php file on the server.
+We'll need to create a php file on the server.
 Let's call this redirect.php.

 We will assume the page you are trying to optimize is at http://yoursite.com/page-to-be-optimized.html.